 What constitutes compliance?

 Agencies must be capable of translating their data into a form consistent with this standard for the purpose of exchanging data between organizations.
-Agencies may continue to store data in alternate formats of their choice, provided the capability exists to readily convert them, if requested by a data sharing partner.
-It is recommended that agencies integrate this standard into new system designs whenever possible.
+Agencies may continue to store data in alternate formats of their choice, provided the capability exists to readily convert them, if requested by a customer.
+It is recommended that agencies integrate this standard into their data processing systems whenever possible.

 How will compliance be measured?

-Evidence of compliance will be determined based on reports of satisfactory data transfers from receiving state, local and federal agencies, and private sector and citizen customers.
+Evidence of compliance will be determined based on reports of satisfactory data transfers from receiving customers.

 References and Sources of More Information: